ricardoaponte/sensiblejs/README.md

 </form>
 ```
 Now configure the elements that will be sensed.
 This is done by using the `s-bind` directive.
-This is a basic 2 field example that declares 2 variables.
+This is a basic two field example that declares 2 variables.
 Sensiblejs will detect this and configure the variable and bind it to the element.
 ```
 <form>